aditya800/Data_Structures/README.md

 ## Arrays:

-Remove an element k from an array of size N.\n
+1. Remove an element k from an array of size N.
-Insert k into an ordered array of size N. Check for capacity in array.
+2. Insert k into an ordered array of size N. Check for capacity in array.
-Implement a basic ArrayList class
+3. Implement a basic ArrayList class
-Implement iterative & recursive binary search
+4. Implement iterative & recursive binary search

 ## Strings:

-Implement a StringBuilder class
+1. Implement a StringBuilder class
-Implement substring() method (not indexOf() or contains()) Rabin Karp/KMP/Boyers Moore
+2. Implement substring() method (not indexOf() or contains())
+3. Rabin Karp/KMP/Boyers Moore

 ## Stacks/Queue

-Implement Stack using array
+1. Implement Stack using array
-Implement Stack using LinkedList
+2. Implement Stack using LinkedList
-Implement Queue using array
+3. Implement Queue using array
-Implement Deque (Queue with insertions & deletions at both ends) Implement circular LinkedList
+4. Implement Deque (Queue with insertions & deletions at both ends)
+5. Implement circular LinkedList
-Implement circular Deque
+6. Implement circular Deque